ysbaddaden/minitest-js/doc/spec.md

 # Spec

-The must and wont specs of minitest are indeed available, thought they don't exactly fit into the JavaScript the language.
+The must and wont specs of minitest are indeed available, thought they don't exactly fit into the JavaScript language.

 ## Limitations

 ### Not Everything Is An Object

-`null`, `undefined`, `true` and `false` are singleton primitives in javascript, with no objects to back them up (unlike NilClass in Ruby), so it's impossible to have `test.mustBeNull()` for instance.
-Also tests will break with non helpful messages when a method starts to return undefined instead of the object it's supposed to.
+`null`, `undefined`, `true` and `false` are singleton primitives in javascript, with no objects to back them up, so it's impossible to have `test.mustBeNull()` for instance.
+Also tests will break with non helpful messages when a method starts to return `undefined` or `null` instead of the object it's supposed to.
 For example:

 ```javascript
 var rng = range(1, 3);
 rng.mustEqual([1, 2, 3]);
 ```

-Would `range()` start to return `undefined`, the test would break with "Expected [1, 2, 3] but got nil" in Ruby, but in JavaScript you'll get a "TypeError:
-Cannot call method 'mustEqual' of undefined".
+Would the `range` function start to return `undefined`, the test would break with "Expected [1, 2, 3] but got nil" in Ruby, but in JavaScript you'll get a "TypeError: Cannot call method 'mustEqual' of undefined".
 Not exactly what we'd expect.

 ### Browser Support